 You can read the whole post HERE for the context about plays and theaters.

 I can remember, early in my ministry, where our youth ministry was blowing and going with reaching new kids.
 A young lady kindly confronted me that night with a plea for deeper teaching/preaching.
 I explained to her that I felt like the crowd we were currently ministering to were not ready for it.
-I cringe to day when I hear those words.
+I cringe to this day when I remember those words.

 That young lady was a regular attender who was asking me, her Pastor, for deeper stuff on Wednesday nights.
-I should have listened to or at least extended the conversation with her but I was too immature and I really loved having all these new kids who were, for the most part, not follower of Jesus.
+I should have listened to or at least extended the conversation with her but I was too immature and I really loved having all these new kids who were, for the most part, not followers of Jesus.
 I had only been at this church for for 18 months and had not quite worked out my discipleship strategy.
 Excuses aside, I should have paid more attention to her and here’s why:

 She had a vested interest in what was going on

 This young lady was not some fly by night student with a gripe, but she was not a leader either.
 She was consistent.
 She cared about our group and about what she was learning.
 She could have been more involved but I spent more time trying new ways to reach people who did not care about out youth ministry or our church.

 She could have become a bigger voice for the program and the Lord

 I am not saying we should not reach sinners, it’s pretty much a mandate, but in my enthusiasm to reach sinners I forgot that the mandate was not just to reach more sinners but to make disciples of them (Matthew 28).
 I could have invested more into this young lady and some of the other students like her and they could have been the greatest evangelists we had.
 I wouldn’t have had to worry about meeting a pastor’s expectations because a core croup of mature believers would have already been doing that.

 Here is another statement Godin makes that we all should take to heart when we think about who we are paying attention to and investing in when it comes to our students,